How to be more mature: 25 Effective ways

 20. Avoid complaining and blaming

-Mature people understand that complaining and blaming solve nothing.
+Mature people understand that complaining and blaming solves nothing.
 They push through their problems with strategy and action.
 They’re like, “Okay, what can we do about this?” instead of wasting time on things they can’t control.

 21. See things from others’ perspective